mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 // Outside of the block again...
 ```

-But the something inside the block refers to the same variable as the one outside the block.
-In fact, although blocks like this are allowed, they are useful only to group the body of an if statement or a loop.
+But the `something` inside the block refers to the same variable as the one outside the block.
+In fact, although blocks like this are allowed, they are useful only to group the body of an `if` statement or a loop.

 If you find this odd, you’re not alone.
-The next version of JavaScript will introduce a let keyword, which works like var but creates a variable that is local to the enclosing block, not the enclosing function.
+The next version of JavaScript will introduce a `let` keyword, which works like `var` but creates a variable that is local to the enclosing *block*, not the enclosing *function*.

 ## Functions as values